Israel and the End Times

 Many today wonder about the role of the modern nation of Israel in end time events.
 Dave Hunt the author of Best-selling book A Cup of Trembling echoes these views.
 He writes: “Fast-moving events in the Middle East point almost daily toward the grand finale—the time of greatest suffering for the Jewish people worldwide, which will climax in the terrifying battle of Armageddon and the glorious return of Messiah to rescue Israel and reign over the world from David’s reestablished throne in Jerusalem.”

-Christians are talking about modern state of Israel, a rebuilt Jewish temple, and a Middle East Armageddon.
+Christians are talking about the modern state of Israel, a rebuilding the Jewish temple, and a Middle East Armageddon.
 And sincere Christians are applying these prophecies to literal places in the Middle East and to the modern nation of Jews.
 Is this correct?
 Let’s allow the Bible to answer:

-The Lord told the ancient Israel, “And ye shall be unto me a kingdom of priests, and an holy nation” (Exodus 19:6).
-In the New Testament, Peter applies these exact words to the church: “But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people” (1 Peter 2:9).
+The Lord told the ancient people of Israel, “And ye shall be unto me a kingdom of priests, and an holy nation” (Exodus 19:6).
+In the New Testament, Peter applies these exact words to the New Testament church or believers: “But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people” (1 Peter 2:9).

 Paul, in Galatians 3, points to Jesus as being “the seed,” he then tells his Gentile (a non- Jew) converts, “And if ye be Christ’s, then are ye Abraham’s seed, and heirs according to the promise” (Galatians 3:29).
 Thus, in the New Testament, the name Israel not only applies to Jesus Christ, but also to those who are born in Christ—His Church!
 In other words, all true Christians are now God’s spiritual Israel.

 According to the New Testament, there are now two Israels.
 One group is composed of literal Israelites “according to the flesh” (Romans 9:3, 4).
-The other is “spiritual Israel,” composed of Jews and Gentiles who believe in Jesus Christ.
+The other is “spiritual Israel,” composed of Jews and Gentiles who believe in Jesus Christ, the believers.

 Just as there are two Israels, there are also two kinds of Jews.
 First, there are the Jews who are only natural, physical descendants of Abraham.
 Second, there are the Jews in Spirit who believe in Jesus Christ.
 Paul writes, “Behold, thou art called a Jew, and restest on the law, and makest thy boast of God … For circumcision verily profiteth, if thou keep the law: but if thou be a breaker of the law, thy circumcision is made uncircumcision.
 Therefore if the uncircumcision [Gentiles] keep the righteousness of the law, shall not his uncircumcision be counted for circumcision? … For he is not a Jew, which is one outwardly; neither is that circumcision, which is outward in the flesh: But he is a Jew, which is one inwardly; and circumcision is that of the heart, in the spirit, and not in the letter; whose praise is not of men, but of God” (Romans 2:17, 25, 26, 28, 29).